Monday, December 19, 2011

 -- Ecclesiastes, 3:1-2.

-While politicians, hate groups, and religious zealots try to convince the world that cultural differences irreparably separate us from one another and, in fact, are grounds for war, the Earth has quietly, as it has done for billions of years, passed into a Solstice.
-This important time, when the night is the longest in the Northern Hemisphere and the day is the longest in the Southern Hemisphere, has been recognized and celebrated by every culture on Earth since the dawn of time.
+zealots try to convince the world that cultural differences irreparably separate us from one another and, in fact, are grounds for war, the Earth has quietly, as it has done for billions of years, passed into a Solstice.
+This This is an important time, when the night is the longest in the Northern Hemisphere and the day is the longest in the Southern Hemisphere.
+The solstice is celebrated by every culture on Earth since the dawn of time.

 The ancient Celts worshiped evergreen trees as symbols of the universe.
 The trees were considered sacred because they did not die from year to year as other (deciduous) trees did.
-Their lush greenery was a symbol for the hope that the Sun would return to green the Earth once again.
-They decorated the trees with all the images of the things they hoped the coming year would bring.
-It is believed that trees and wreaths have been part of this season’s celebrations for at least 4, 000 years.
+Their lush greenery symbol for the hope that the Sun would return.

 The stories of many Native American tribes contain a number of references to solstice celebrations.